Domestic Competition By-laws

 2. Standard timing regulations for round games shall be:

-3. IWB reserves the right to alter these regulations (and the timing of specific games) when deemed necessary in order to allow games to be commenced in a timely fashion.
+3. IWB reserves the right to alter these regulations (and the timing of specific games) when deemed necessary to allow games to be commenced in a timely fashion.

 4. During games with a running clock, teams shall be permitted 1 x 1-minute time-out per half.
 The clock will NOT stop during the timeout.